Many pictures, page will load slowly

 rotted.
 The untreated yellow pine members I replaced when I built

-Letter to Home Depot that received no reply Table of Contents Here's what the deck cover looked like about a year after it
+Letter to Home Depot that received no reply The History Below Was Written Over Several Years and is in Inverse Chronological Order Table of Contents 2018 Report Here's what the deck cover looked like about a year after it

 was finished,